History of aesthetics: Aboriginal aesthetics

 Dadirri is a concept originating from Aboriginal cultures in northern Australia, particularly Arnhem Land.
 It describes a deep and silent practice of listening and reflection to connect with the land and spirituality.
 Dadirri is a form of aesthetics that involves appreciating the beauty and significance of nature and spirituality through being silent and receptive.
 It includes appreciating the natural patterns, colors, sounds, and shapes that surround us.
 This aesthetic dimension involves seeing beauty in the simple and everyday.
 For many Aboriginal cultures, art is a means of expressing dadirri.
 Many Aboriginal artworks, including paintings, baskets, ceramics, and textiles, reflect the beauty and spirituality of nature and the land.
 These artworks are not only aesthetically pleasing but also carry deep symbolic and spiritual meanings.

 Dadirri is also about feeling a deeper connection with nature and the spiritual dimension of existence.
-This connection goes beyond the purely physical and extends to the aesthetic experience of being part of something larger and more beautiful than ourselves.
+This connection goes beyond the purely physical and extends to the aesthetic experience of being part of something larger than oneself.
 It is about experiencing an aesthetically satisfying spiritual presence.